david-garcia-garcia/windowscontainers/servercore2022iis/readme.md

 Set-ItemProperty -Path "HKLM:\SOFTWARE\Wow6432Node\Microsoft\.NETFramework\v4.0.30319" -Name "SchUseStrongCrypto" -Value 1
 ```

+**Important**:

-**Important**: you will not be able to connect to IIS **from within the same machine where the port is bound**.
-IIS remote manager detects that the destination IP is also bound to the local computer and will skip remote management completely.
-There is no way to workaround this (not changing ports, not using HOSTS to fake a different hostname).
-The only way to make is to connect from somewhere where the IP does not match the one used for port forwarding.
-You can spin up a VM inside HyperV and from there, access the forwarded port in your host.
+* You will **not** be able to connect to IIS **from within the same machine where the port is bound**.
+* IIS remote manager detects that the destination IP is also bound to the local computer and will skip remote management completely.
+* There is no way to workaround this (not changing ports, not using HOSTS to fake a different hostname).
+* The only solution is to connect from somewhere where the IP does not match the one used for port forwarding.
+* You can spin up a VM inside HyperV and from there, access the forwarded port in your host.
+* To connect from HyperV to your host, you need to properly setup networking of your VM so that host and VM can see each other in the same network.
+Once done, you need to bind the port to the exact same IP that is visible to the VM.

 ![image-20240117144908714](readme_assets/img-remoteiis-hyperv)